Estimating a Directed Tree for Extremes: Results

-For each of the four river networks (Danube, Top, Middle and Bottom sectors of the Colorado), we ran \texttt{auto-tuned} \QTree~(Algorithm~\ref{alg:qtree.automated}) with fixed $\smallR = 0.05$, subsampling rate $f = 0.75$, and number of repetitions $m = 1000$ to choose the tuning parameter $\al$ automatically from $\{0.7, 0.725, 0.75,\allowbreak,\dots, 0.9\}$.
-The optimal parameters $\al^*$ selected by \QTree\ for these networks are shown in Table~\ref{table:param}.
+For each of the four river networks Danube, Top, Middle and Bottom sectors of the Colorado, we ran \texttt{auto-tuned} \QTree~(Algorithm~\ref{alg:qtree.automated}) with fixed $\smallR = 0.05$, subsampling rate $f = 0.75$, and number of repetitions $m = 1000$ to choose the tuning parameter $\al$ automatically from $\{0.7, 0.725, 0.75,\allowbreak,\dots, 0.9\}$.
+The optimal parameters $\al^*$ selected by \texttt{auto-tuned} \QTree\ for these networks are shown in Table~\ref{table:param}.

-Figures~\ref{fig:dir-danube}---\ref{fig:dir-col-low-part} show the estimated trees of the Danube, Top, Middle and Bottom sectors of the Colorado, respectively.
+Figures~\ref{fig:dir-danube}, \ref{fig:dir-col-mid}, and \ref{fig:dir-col-low-part}(top) show the estimated trees of the Danube, Top, Middle and Bottom sectors of the Colorado, respectively.
 We do two estimated-vs-true comparisons: one for the tree, and one for its reachability graph.
-The four metrics we use are normalized Structural Hamming Distance (nSHD), False Discovery Rate (FDR) and False Positive Rate (FPR) and True Positive Rate (TPR), defined in \eqref{eq:per_metrics}. \CK{Table~\ref{table:qtreescores} gives all performance metrics over all data sets.
-We recall that the performance of an algorithm is better the smaller the first three metrics are and the larger TPR is.} \QTree\ performs very well across all data sets, with nSHD and FDR ranging from 10-20\%, FPR close to 0, and TPR around 80-90\%.
-For the reachability graph, the statistics are even better: nSHD, FPR and FDR are below 9\% and TPR is over 87\%.
-In other words, a wrongly estimated edge directs rather from an ancestor (which is not a parent) to a child (flow-connection is preserved), than a spurious edge (an edge which contradicts flow-connection).
-The number of missing edges are determined by the fact that a tree has exactly $d-1$ edges.
+The four performance metrics we use are those defined in \eqref{eq:per_metrics}.
+Table~\ref{table:qtreescores} gives all metrics over all data sets.
+We recall that the performance of an algorithm is better the smaller the first three metrics are and the larger TPR is. \QTree\ performs very well across all data sets except for the Bottom sector of the Colorado.
+For the reachability graph, the statistics are even better, indicating that a wrongly estimated edge directs rather from an ancestor (which is not a parent) to a child ({\em flow-connection} is preserved), than a {\em spurious edge }(an edge which contradicts flow-connection).
+The number of {\em missing edges} are determined by the fact that a tree has exactly $d-1$ edges.

 Figure~\ref{fig:dir-col-low-part}(top) visualizes the estimation of the Bottom sector of the Colorado.
-As expected, this data set is the most challenging due to large portions of missing data and the clustering of nodes around the city of Austin.
+This data set is the most challenging due to large portions of missing data and the clustering of nodes around the city of Austin.
 Nevertheless, even for this data set the estimated tree has only two spurious edges, between $6537$ and $24$ and between $42$ and $5525$.
 Both of these node pairs are physically close.
 All the remaining wrongly estimated edges are flow-connected.